kylevedder/kylevedder.github.io/overview_of_my_phd.md

 Under our new metric from _I Can't Believe It's Not Scene Flow!_, it became clear that ZeroFlow's poor performance was at least partially inherited from the systematic limitations of its teacher.
 This motivated the need for a high-quality offline optimization method that, even if expensive, could describe the motion of small objects well.

 To do this, we proposed _GIGACHAD_, a simple, unsupervised test-time optimization method that fits a neural flow volume to the _entire_ sequence of point clouds.
-This full sequence formulation combined multi-step optimization losses results in extremely high quality unsupervised flow, allowing GIGACHAD to capture state-of-the-art on the Argoverse 2 2024 Scene Flow Challenge leaderboard, beating out _all_ prior art, including all prior supervised methods.
+This full sequence formulation, combined with multi-step optimization losses, results in extremely high quality unsupervised flow, allowing GIGACHAD to capture state-of-the-art on the Argoverse 2 2024 Scene Flow Challenge leaderboard, beating out _all_ prior art, including all prior supervised methods.
 GIGACHAD also displayed a number of emergent capabilities: it is able to extract long tail, small object motion such as birds flying, and it is able to do 3D point tracking across arbitrary time horizons for object using Euler integration.

 The key take-home messages: